 Now that I’ve had about six weeks to dive into Chilean culture and food, I think it’s time to write a post about some of the Chilean food I’ve discovered in Santiago.
-There are things I really like, and things I don’t like.
+Obviously, there are some things I really like, and other things I don’t like.
 A lot of people are not going to like this, but generally, I am definitely NOT a fan.
 Why?

 - Bland.
 Everything is so very bland.
 Chile is in South America, so you’d expect there to be lots of flavor and spice.
 Wrong.
 I’ve found Chilean food typically comes in two flavors – bland and oversalted.
 After over three years in Turkey, this is not easy to adjust to.
 At most restaurants in the world, you’ll have a salt and pepper shaker at the table, but that’s not necessarily true in Chile.
 I’ve even eaten at some restaurants that only have a salt shaker, because pepper is considered too spicy!